iridia/localizedString/README.md

 #	`iridia.localizedString`

 Localized string support for JavaScript.
 This library lives under the shared `iridia` namespace.  `iridia.localizedString` wants that you manually manage the language files (e.g. by loading them with `LABjs`) and these files will register the strings they understand with localizedString.
 When you need a localized string, ask the system by `iridia.localizedString.stringForKey(theKey)`.
+The default locale is always `en-us` by now.

 This project works with `jQuery`, `JSClass`, and `monoArray`.